RosinskaK/MOViEon_project/README.md

 ## Usage

 Usage is really easy.
-Visit home page of MOViEon to learn about the latest film trends and series of the cinema market.
+Visit MOViEon home page to learn about the latest film trends and series of the cinema market.

-Click *Więcej* button to read the description of the selected movie/series, find out about its three main actors, year of production, film genres and take a look at the trailer if it interests you enough.
+Click *Więcej* button next to each movie/series to read the description of the selected movie/series, find out about its three main actors, year of production, film genres and take a look at the trailer if it interests you enough.

 Button *+ Moja lista* allows to add every showed movie/series to My list.
 My list is a storage where user can save his chosen movies or series according to his/her needs.
 These may be movies that he/her has already watched and wants to keep a list of watched movies or it can be a list of favourites or a list of movies yet to watch.
-List is editable, user can delete saved data from it any time by using *- Moja lista* button.
+List is editable, user can delete saved data from it any time by using *- Moja lista* button (located on the My List page).
 The choice of use is entirely given to the user.

 The shared movie *search engine* is helpful in the process of creating a personal list.
 It can be found on search page under the magnifying glass icon in the navigation bar.
 TMDB's movie database is large and will definitely allow to find another movie worth watching 😉